KTH-dESA/esom_gsa/README.md

 mamba create -c bioconda -c conda-forge -n snakemake snakemake-minimal pandas
 ```

-Then, activate the environment using `conda activate snakemake` on Mac and Linux, or `activate snakemake` on Windows.
+Then, activate the environment using `conda activate snakemake`

 Now install the other dependencies using pip: